ekmagiccat/pizza-parlor/README.md

 Code: getToppings("tom", "mozz", "pepp")
 Expected Output: "You ordered a pizza with tomato, mozzerella, and pepperoni."

-Describe:
+Describe: function calculateOrderTotal()

-Test: "It should
+Test: "It should calculate the total cost of a pizza based on the user's selections of size and toppings."
-Code:
+Code: calculateOrderTotal("size=small", "toppings=pepperoni")
-Expected Output:
+Expected Output: Order total = $15.50

 ## License